 When you backtest options strategies, you trust that the results are close to reality.
 But most backtesting tools work with simplified data – and that is exactly what makes their results unreliable, without it being obvious at first glance.

-In this article we explain what data SPAIKE uses, why the difference between standard high/low and NBBO high/low matters, and how Second Drilldown ensures you know the exact second your exit was triggered.
+In this article we explain what data SPAIKE uses, why the difference between standard high/low and NBBO high/low matters, how Tick Entries make entries more realistic, and why Tick Drilldown, CapNonOpeningLosses and realistic slippage matter so much for intraminute stops.

 What does "accurate data" actually mean in backtesting?